CMSgov/qpp-conversion-tool/CONTRIBUTING.md

      ```
   Note: the optional commit `-a` command line option will automatically "add" and "rm" edited files.

-* Push your branch to GitHub:
+* Push your changes on your fork to GitHub:

     ```shell
-    git push origin my-fix-branch
+    git push
     ```

-* In GitHub, send a pull request to `adele-bpa-qpp-conversion-tool:master`.
+* In GitHub, send a pull request from your fork to `CMSgov/qpp-conversion-tool:master`.
 * If we suggest changes then:
   * Make the required updates.
   * Re-run the full test suites to ensure tests are still passing.